eadwinCode/django-ninja-extra/docs/docs/tutorial/throttling.md

 }
 ```
 ## **DynamicRateThrottle**
-`DynamicRateThrottle` model defined for throttling authenticated and unauthenticated users.
-Its key feature is in the ability to dynamically set scope where its used.
+`DynamicRateThrottle` model is for throttling authenticated and unauthenticated users in similar way as `UserRateThrottle`.
+Its key feature is in the ability to dynamically set `scope` where its used.
 for an example:
 we can defined a scope in settings